A look back at some of the most notable restaurants from the Crescent City’s more recent past. Produced and narrated by Peggy Scott Laborde.

 1 in stock (can be backordered)

-It’s no surprise that New Orleanians don’t just eat to live, but “live to eat!”
-Peggy Scott Laborde takes a bite out of some of the most well-known restaurants from the Crescent City’s recent past in Lost Restaurants of New Orleans.
+It’s no surprise that New Orleanians don’t just eat to live, but they “live to eat!”
+Peggy Scott Laborde takes a look back at some of the notable restaurants from the Crescent City’s more recent past.